 Course Hours: The course is comprised of 30 hours of online coursework, which includes readings, tasks, and peer participation.

-More on the online english course syllabus & curriculum for teaching English online below:
+See an example of the online english TEFL course syllabus & curriculum for teaching English online below:

 Click on each tab to access their content.